applied-ai-consulting/sarita-project/README.md

 ## overview

-This module is responsible for creating a website hosted on Amazon S3 with a custom DNS name.
+This module is responsible for creating a website hosted on Amazon S3 with a customize DNS name.

 # Requirements